swcarpentry/training-course/_submissions/round-10/3/2014-07-31-reverse-instructional-design-integrals.md

 2. What is the integral of the function: f(x) = 2cos(x) + 3sin(x) ( dx ) ?

-My questions are about integrals, because I&#8217;m not sure if I could change the subject to different than I made my pitch about.
+My questions are about integrals, because I'm not sure if I could change the subject to different than I made my pitch about.
 Nevertheless, those questions can be asked to high school students after the introduction to integrals.